DougPA/xSDR6000/README.md

 xLib6000.framework, SwiftyUserDefaults.framework, XCGLogger.framework,
 ObjcExceptionBridging.framework, AudioLibrary.framework & OpusOSX.framework
 in the same folder  as the xCode project file (xSDR6000.xcodeproj) ( i.e. in ${PROJECT_DIR} )

+They must be built for the same version of Swift as you are currently using (4.1 in my case).

 A DEBUG executable is contained in the Release if you would rather not build from sources.
 It has the necessary frameworks embedded in it.